 Tip: Stop the Secrets

-If your spouse is showing signs of lying about his or her spending, you should confront him or her in a non-combative way.
+If your spouse is showing signs of lying about their spending, you should confront them in a non-combative way.
 If you aren’t confident that you can keep your cool during a discussion, seek the help of an objective third party, such as a therapist.

 If you are concealing or lying about purchases, you need to end the habit pronto.
 Should the temptation to hide arise, ask yourself why you feel the need to not disclose the information, and pinpoint any underlying issues in need of addressing.